Leadership philosophy.

 Frameworks & tools - Things like Journey maps, Service blueprints, Jobs To Be Done, Principles, Initiative alignment documents, etc.

-Champion and raise quality standards.
+Champion quality

 Quality runs throughout the product development lifecycle and takes many forms.
 I believe it goes beyond the products that are shipped.
 It’s important to create a shared definition of quality at the different stages and then put mechanisms in place to measure and assess.